dgroomes/redux-playground/README.md

 ## `redux-devtools-remote/`

-DOES NOT WORK A demo Redux program that connects remotely to a standalone instance of Redux DevTools.
+A demo Redux program that connects remotely to a standalone instance of Redux DevTools.

 See the README in [redux-devtools-remote/](redux-devtools-remote/).